 When ulcerative colitis becomes cancerous or pre-cancerous, has life-threatening complications, or does not improve despite medication, surgery may be required.
 Only a board-certified gastroenterologist can help determine if this is necessary.

-Call Digestive Disease Associates in Hinsdale at (630) 325-4255 to discuss your questions about ulcerative colitis with one of our physicians, Dr. Carl Calandra or Dr. Suman Kaur.
+Call Digestive Disease Associates in Hinsdale at (630) 325-4255 to discuss your questions about ulcerative colitis with Dr. Suman Kaur.
 Visit www.ddahinsdale.com to learn more.